Dosage Form: injection, solution

 Fluorouracil Injection Description

-Fluorouracil Injection, USP an antineoplastic antimetabolite, is a colorless to faint yellow aqueous, sterile, nonpyrogenic injectable solution available in a 50 mL and 100 mL Pharmacy Bulk Package for intravenous administration.
-Each mL contains 50 mg fluorouracil in water for injection USP, pH is adjusted to approximately 8.6 to 9.4 with sodium hydroxide.
+Fluorouracil Injection, a nucleoside metabolic inhibitor, is a colorless to yellow, aqueous, sterile, nonpyrogenic injectable solution available in a 50 mL and 100 mL Pharmacy Bulk Package for intravenous administration.
+Each mL contains 50 mg fluorouracil, USP in water for injection, USP.
+The pH is adjusted to 8.6 to 9.4 with sodium hydroxide.